bebound/hugo_blog/content/posts/models-and-architechtures-in-word2vec.md

 \\[p(\omega\lvert Context(\omega))=\prod\_{j=2}^{l\omega}p(d^\omega\_j\lvert X\_\omega,\theta^\omega\_{j-1})\\]

+This reduce the calculation complexity to \\(log(n)\\) instead of \\(n\\)

 ### Negative Sampling {#negative-sampling}

-Choose some negative sample, add the probability of the negative word into loss function.
-Maximize the positive words' probability and minimize the negative words' probability.
+This method will choose some negative sample, then add the probability of the negative word into loss function.
+The optimisation target becomes maximise the positive words' probability and minimise the negative words' probability.

 Let \\(P(D=0 \lvert \omega,c)\\) be the probability that \\((\omega,c)\\) did not come from the corpus data.
 Then the objective function will be